marcstringer/Wiznet_5500/DNS/DNSREADME.md

 ## Class Methods

 ### dnsResolve(*hostname, cb*)
-This function performs a dns request for the given hostname.
-The returned ip addresses are passed into the callback.
-The IP addresses are stored as strings within an array.
+This function performs a dns request for the given hostname Returning IPV4 addresses.
+The returned ip addresses are passed into the callback.The IPV4 addresses are stored as strings within an array.

 | Key | Data Type |Required | Default Value |Description |
 |----|------------|---------|--------------|------------|